HealthCatalyst/healthcareai-r/CONTRIBUTING.md

 ## Clone healthcareai-r repo

 -	Create a data science folder (if you don't have one)
--	In github repo, click green 'Clone or download' and copy git link
+-	In github repo (online in browser), click green 'Clone or download' and copy git link.
+You'll want to use the HTML address unless you have an SSH key for git already.
 -	Open RStudio
   - Look for Project dropdown (top right corner)
   - Click New Project